craig-russell/D-bug/README.md

 # D-bug

-D-bug is a library that makes debugging easier and less error prone.
+D-bug is a library that makes debugging PHP applications easier and less error prone.